noirello/pyorc/docs/api.rst

 .. attribute:: Stripe.row_offset

-    The row offset where the stripes starts in the file.
+    The row offset where the stripe starts in the file.

 .. attribute:: Stripe.writer_timezone